Azurblau/AzBot/README.md

     - Cost: Add a penalty for paths using this node.
 Higher values makes it less likely for bots to use a path containing this node.
 	- Condition = Unblocked: Only use this node for pathfinding if there is no entity within a range of one inch.
 Detected entities are func_breakable, prop_physics, prop_dynamic, prop_door_rotating, func_door, func_physbox_multiplayer, func_movelinear.
 	- Condition = Blocked: Opposite of above.
 Use this for breakable pathways.
+    - DMGPerSecond: Apply damage to human players and entities located on this node.
+The player or entity doesn't need to be close to this node, but closest compared to all the other nodes.
   - Link parameters:
     - Cost: Add a penalty for paths using this link.
 Higher values makes it less likely for bots to use a path containing this link.
 	- Direction = Forward: Only allow paths from the first to the second element of the link. "azbot setparam 1-2 Unidir Forward" will only allow the bot to move from 1 to 2.